 And while he rarely, ok never, touches the dishes…actually, there’s no follow-up with this one.
 He never does them and yes, that can get annoying.

 But we live in this world, especially on social media, where it seems like women need to tell others how amazing their spouses are.
-I sometimes scroll down my Facebook news feed, and see the many elaborate date nights hubbies’ planned for friends, the special gifts boyfriends bought their girls and while I am happy for them, it makes me wonder.
+I sometimes scroll down my Facebook news feed, and see the word perfect associated with the many elaborate date nights hubbies’ planned for friends, the special gifts boyfriends bought their girls and while I am happy for them, it makes me wonder.